castey/CodeForKastle/windower/README.md

 - generates a random value within a range associated with each entity
 - min max scales the values in that range
 - recursively "windows" entities in that range
-- outputs a turtle file of the entities related to their windows and which entities their associated value are lesser than
+- outputs a turtle file of the entities related to their windows and which entities their associated values are lesser than

 - [turtle file from sample run 9/24](./kg.ttl)